 Phentermine Consistently Produces the Most Weight Loss

 There have been over 100 clinical studies on phentermine reported in the various medical journals showing safety and effectiveness.
-There have are combinations of phentermine and topamax as well as metformin for diabetics.
+There have are combinations of phentermine and topamax and metformin for diabetics.
 Here are highlights of the most significant recent studies and comparisons.
 Phentermine weight loss after a year was about 8.5% after a year.
 Which is as great or greater than other FDA approved medications as indicated by the blue bar and arrow on the bar on the right side of the bar graph below:

 Note the weight loss in the phentermine group(blue bar on right) was based on taking 1/2 dose strengths.
 Taking the 37.5 mg phentermine(Adipex) has resulted in much greater weight loss as reported in the Lewis and Haddock studies below.

 More Recent Studies on Phentermine Safety and Effectiveness

 UK Weight Loss Study Recently Confirms Safety and Effectiveness on Moderate Dose Phentermine and Intermittent Phentermine Dosing: